-Wood is a precious, carbon negative material which can contribute to sustainable building solutions of the future, essential to meeting the 2050 zero emissions targets across the UK and Europe.
-But for the true potential of wood panels to deliver zero carbon buildings at scale, they must be sustainably, as well as responsibly sourced, and used appropriately.
+Wood is a precious, carbon negative material which can contribute to sustainable building solutions of the future, essential to meeting the 2050 zero emissions targets across the UK, Ireland and Europe.
+But for the true potential of wood panels to deliver net zero carbon buildings at scale, they must be sustainably, as well as responsibly sourced, and used appropriately.

-The use of engineered wood panels is crucial to creating a low-impact built environment.
+The use of timber in construction is crucial to creating a low-impact built environment.
 As a naturally-grown resource, it typically has more low-embodied carbon than synthetically-produced materials.
 This refers to ‘upfront’ emissions associated with a material’s procurement, whether through mining, harvesting or the impacts involved in transforming it into a construction product.
 A material’s embodied carbon outcome also relates to emissions released in its transportation, installation, maintenance and its end-of-life disposal.

-Due to the sustainably responsible way they are sourced and manufactured, MEDITE SMARTPLY products are carbon negative when they leave our sites.
-We have pioneered the sustainable timber industry in Europe, with each of our specialised timber panels produced essentially as by-products of the responsibly-managed forests owned by Coillte.
+We have pioneered the sustainable timber industry in Europe, with each of our engineered wood panels produced from responsibly-managed forests owned by Coillte.
 Post-manufacture, our panels’ sustainable performance is as impressive as their responsible procurement.
-Timber products have the lowest embodied carbon of any mainstream building material.
-However, rather than being gradually released into the atmosphere, CO2 stays locked in with MEDITE SMARTPLY panels – from the point of seeds being planted in our sustainably managed forests, through to the manufacture of the panel and throughout their lifespan.
+Timber products have one of the lowest embodied carbon of any mainstream building material.
+However, rather than being gradually released into the atmosphere, Carbon stays locked in with MEDITE SMARTPLY panels – from the point of seeds being planted in our sustainably managed forests, through to the manufacture of the panel and throughout their lifespan.